Help, help! I’m months behind schedule and the reading pile’s going up and the money’s going down!

 ——————————————–

 Most of the photos above were taken at the Poetry Book Fair in Conway Hall, Red Lion Square in 2016.
-If you’d like to see more pics of our authors and events, or more info about the books, here are some links…
+Here are some of the books we took with us that day.

 One response to “Hard work, sleepless nights and one day, maybe…”